andrew-lozoya/bazel-newrelic-python-example/README.md

 Do not call register_application with a non-zero timeout when the Python global import lock will be held.
 In other words, do not call it in a module file at global scope while the module is being imported.
 Doing so may result in a temporary deadlock with the background thread created by this call (the deadlock will not be broken until the timeout expires).

 For Gunicorn: The deadlock issue just described can also occur when using Gunicorn.
-The problem is that triggering register_application from the WSGI module is not safe, because it preloads the module into the parent process.
-To use register_application with Gunicorn (with or without a timeout) call it from a post_fork() callback.
+The problem is that triggering `register_application` from the WSGI module is not safe, because it preloads the module into the parent process.
+To use `register_application` with Gunicorn (with or without a timeout) call it from a `post_fork()` callback.
 This is not a problem with Apache/mod_wsgi, since those tools have been designed not to do this, so it is safe to create background threads when the WSGI application is loaded.

-Please refer to the [`New Relic Python API`](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api) for more New Relic Python API best practices.
+Please refer to the [`New Relic Python API`](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api) for more New Relic Python API best practices and [`guides`](https://docs.newrelic.com/docs/agents/python-agent/api-guides/guide-using-python-agent-api).

 # Agent Configurations
 New Relic for Python lets you futher change the default behavior of the New Relic Python agent using addtional  [configuration options](https://docs.newrelic.com/docs/agents/python-agent/configuration/python-agent-configuration#environment-variables).
+However, the [`global_settings`](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api/global_settings) must accessed **after** the agent is initialized, along with any overrides from user environment variables.
 If you call [`initialize`](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api/initialize) with no arguments, like in this example the agent will assume you have already specified your license key with the NEW_RELIC_LICENSE_KEY environment variable.

-The [`global_settings`](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api/global_settings) must accessed **after** the agent is initialized, along with any overrides from user environment variables.

 | Environment variable | Configuration setting |
 | ------ | ------ |